Why Adalo Works for Building a Carwash Management App

 Step 4: Add Automation and Connect External Tools

 Once you've built your app screens, it's time to enhance functionality by integrating external services and automating workflows.
 This step helps manage customer communication, sync data, and cut down on manual tasks.
-Adalo handles over 20 million data requests daily and boasts an average uptime of over 99%, making it a dependable choice for production-level automation.
+Adalo handles over 20 million data requests daily and maintains 99%+ uptime, making it a dependable choice for production-level automation.

 Set Up Booking Confirmations